 Under the Proposed Action, Constellation-class frigates would be berthed at NAVSTA Everett's existing piers.
-The Proposed Action does not involve structural modification of piers or any in-water structural work, but does involve pier utility upgrades to include distribution lines and equipment for potable and non-potable water, sanitary sewer, compressed air, and electrical power.
+The Proposed Action does not involve structural modification of piers or any in-water structural work, but does involve construction of two 200-square foot shelter additions on the pier deck and pier utility upgrades to include distribution lines and equipment for potable and non-potable water, sanitary sewer, compressed air, and electrical power.

-Over an estimated eight-year period through 2032, the ships currently homeported at NAVSTA Everett will gradually be reduced to zero through changes in homeport or changes in mission.
+Over an estimated eight-year period through 2032, the Navy ships currently homeported at NAVSTA Everett will gradually be reduced to zero through changes in homeport or changes in mission.
 Over that period, approximately 3,100 personnel associated with the departing vessels would also depart NAVSTA Everett.
 The two Coast Guard vessels and associated personnel are expected to maintain a consistent presence at NAVSTA Everett for the foreseeable future.
 The total number of homeported vessels would fluctuate very little from the current 12 to an overall net increase of two vessels with an end state total of 14 homeported vessels at NAVSTA Everett when the Proposed Action is completed no earlier than fiscal year 2037.